 Plant spring flowering bulbs

-Cover ponds with a net to catch fallen leaves
+Cover ponds with a net to catch falling leaves

 Plant out biennials and perennials